[Acoustic Guitar Chords] > How to Play the G Chord: Easy Tutorial and Chord Charts

 G Chord Hack

 For the fingering of this G chord shape, it doesn’t get any simpler.
-Just place your index finger on the 3rd fret of the high E string.
-Be sure to mute the low E and A strings.
+Just place your index finger on the 3rd fret of the high E string and mute the low E and A strings.

-And, that’s it!
-You got yourself the easiest G chord shape ever!
+And that’s it – you’ve got the easiest G chord shape ever!

 G Chord Substitution